-Whether Nast was justified in his decision to attack Irish-Catholics is complicated and modern sensibilities judge Nast harshly.
+Whether Nast was justified in his decision to attack Irish-Catholics is complicated.
+Today, modern sensibilities judge Nast quite harshly.
 For these reasons, he remains the subject of passionate debate.
-Nast drew positive images of the Irish, but these representations often blend into the background.
+These images must be weighed against other cartoons where Nast drew positive images of the Irish, but these representations often blend into the background.
 Modern lobbying efforts to keep Nast out of the New Jersey Hall of Fame have so far been successful.

 This commanding cartoon was published by The San Francisco Wasp approximately one year before the Chinese Exclusion Act was enacted on May 6, 1882.

 The image appealed to white workingmen’s fears of a Chinese takeover of American society and enterprise.
 Despite the Chinese only occupying 0.002 percent of the population, visual depictions of the Chinese continued to reinforce imagery of infestation and sinister monopolization of industry.

 The Coming Man colorfully illustrates the worst in negative stereotyping and Sinophobia.
 The Chinese man’s over-sized left hand stretches out to the foreground of the image.
 It is stamped “MONOPOLY” and his fingernails are represented as animal talons, the nails are curled and grow upward like an overhang of a pagoda.

 The hand grasps control over trades and services for which the Chinese were most associated – cigar making and sales, laundry, underwear and shirt manufacturing, box factories, clothing, and shoes.